kenshi-takahashi/LibraryAPI/README.md

 ## Commands
 - Use
-'dotnet ef migrations add InitialCreate --project LibraryAPI.Infrastructure --startup-project LibraryAPI.WebAPI' in terminal from the directory _**..\LibraryAPI\server\src**_ for add migration
+`dotnet ef migrations add InitialCreate --project LibraryAPI.Infrastructure --startup-project LibraryAPI.WebAPI` in terminal from the directory _**..\LibraryAPI\server\src**_ for add migration

 - Use
-'dotnet ef database update --project LibraryAPI.Infrastructure --startup-project LibraryAPI.WebAPI' in terminal from the directory _**..\LibraryAPI\server\src**_ for update database
+`dotnet ef database update --project LibraryAPI.Infrastructure --startup-project LibraryAPI.WebAPI` in terminal from the directory _**..\LibraryAPI\server\src**_ for update database